 Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 This means your furnace’s low pressure switch is open.
-Due to the failure, your system will not function for your protection.
+Due to the malfunction, your system will not function for your protection.

-Trust the Experts at Service Experts Heating & Air Conditioning to take care of fixing this furnace error.
-Our NATE-certified technicians are among the elite in the industry when it comes to understanding and repairing furnace issues.
+Turn to the Experts at Service Experts Heating & Air Conditioning to handle fixing this furnace error.
+Our NATE-certified technicians are among the elite in the industry when it comes to diagnosing and repairing furnace issues.

-Your satisfaction is essential to us.
+Your satisfaction is essential to our team.
 That’s why we back our furnace repair work in Gainesville with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works

 Pressure switches are an essential part of the heating operation.

 Here’s how your furnace starts after the thermostat begins to call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
 This pushes out combustion gases from the heat exchanger and sucks in new gas and air so the burners can start.

 - When the pressure switch senses that a suitable amount of air is being pulled into the burners, it closes and tells the control board to ignite the furnace.